 The American Swedish Institute is a nonprofit organization which offers only the following specific sources of support.
-We highly recommend that you carefully review the provided guidelines before contacting ASI for further information.
+Please review the provided guidelines before contacting ASI for additional information.

 Malmberg Scholarship for Study in Sweden

 The Malmberg Scholarship for Study in Sweden is named for Cornelia Malmberg, a lifelong educator who taught outside the United States for many years.
 After retirement, the Winthrop, Minnesota native took an interest in the work of the Institute, which led her to establish the program.